So you want to volunteer for a literary review

 Or you don’t.
 In which case, click here.

-As for the rest of you, we’re accepting expressions of interest from the following types of people:
+As for the rest of you, we’re accepting applications from people interested in performing any of the following tasks:

 Could such positions turn into more responsible positions, someday down the road, if we work hard and do good?

 What if I already work for another journal?
 Can I stay there?
 Or are you one of those infidelity types?

 Can I ever in my life expect to earn money working for your organization?